JamesSchonknecht/Fitness_Project/README.md

 # Power BI Fitness and Nutrition Project
 ## 🔎 Project Overview
-This project analyses my personal workout and nutrition data to uncover trends and insights over time.
-The goal is to demonstrate skills in data cleaning, visualization, and deriving actionable insights from health-related data.
+This project analyzes my personal workout and nutrition data to uncover trends in training performance, dietary habits, and body composition over time.
+By combining data from the Strong and Macrofactor apps, I built an integrated Power BI dashboard supported by a custom data model and R-based preprocessing workflow.

+The aim is to demonstrate core data analytics skills including data cleaning, modeling, and visualization using real-world health data.
+The final report provides actionable insights such as training volume progression, workout frequency, and macronutrient intake patterns.

 ---